 (1) Organization - The consolidated financial statements include the accounts of Chanticleer Holdings, Inc. ("Holdings") and its wholly owned subsidiaries Chanticleer Advisors LLC ("Advisors"), Avenel Ventures LLC ("Ventures") and Avenel Financial Services LLC ("Financial") (collectively the "Company", "Companies," "we", or "us").
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Holdings was organized October 21, 1999, under the laws of the State of Delaware.
 On April 25, 2005, the Company formed a wholly owned subsidiary, Chanticleer Holdings, Inc. On May 2, 2005, Tulvine Systems, Inc. merged with and changed its name to Chanticleer Holdings, Inc. Ventures has entered into consulting agreements with two clients and has received common stock from the clients for its business management and consulting services.
 Financial was organized to provide unique financial services to the restaurant, real estate development, investment advisor/asset management and philanthropic organizations.
-Initial services have not yet commenced and are expected to include captive insurance, CHIRA and trust services
+Initial services are expected to include captive insurance, CHIRA and trust services, and Financial's business operation is currently being organized.

 The Company formed Chanticleer Holdings, Ltd.,("CHL") a Jersey corporation, during the first quarter of 2009.
 The Company plans to transfer the franchise rights for South Africa to this company and raise funds in Germany to fund initial development of four planned Hooters restaurant locations.
 The Company is in a 50/50 joint venture with another company which will fund one-half of the costs.
-CHL is not active at June 30, 2009.
+CHL was not active at September 30, 2009, and the Company is pursuing another source of funding.